mehulagg/gitlab_test/doc/development/documentation/index.md

 but should not merge it until the MR with code gets merged and the feature becomes available to the users.

-In case this was disregarded, and a yet non-existing feature was documented, the author of the docs MR should revert the docs changes until the feature becomes available.
+In case this was disregarded or in case of regressions, in which a yet non-existing feature was documented, the author of the docs MR should revert the docs changes until the feature becomes available.

 Note that there is also a specific process for [documenting features behind feature flags](styleguide.md#feature-flags).